Medicare Part B - Medical Insurance & Doctors Visits

 Medicare only covers partial hospitalization if the doctor and the partial hospitalization program accept assignment.

-What is covered -
+What is not covered -

 - Transportation to or from mental health care services